 Adin never desired to be accepted by the crowds, by the Lord, nor the adult equivalent of the cool.
 Those surface level situations never brought him to a higher sense of self.
 They instead heightened his sense of disgust for those ill curated groups of humanity.

 He preferred to bask in the splendor of wicked humor and deception.
 The untidiness of clashing friends; the contradictory items in his closet and refrigerator defined him more than his lovers.
 And there were many lovers.
-Most were women, and all were alive, steadfast, and saw the best in him.
+Most were women.
+Most were alive, steadfast, and saw the best in him.

 This time when Adin awoke he rubbed away the haze of his exact latitude and longitude, settling into the unknown.
 He felt a gentle stir from his eldest daughter resting her head on his right shoulder.
-To the left of his shoulder; the sleepy daylit stars began to show their shine prematurely.
+To the left of his shoulder, sleepy day-lit stars prematurely began to show their shine.
 It was at that moment when he let go of life and braced the brazen destiny of death.